cbmr-data/cbmr-data.github.io/esrum/source/overview.rst

 **************

-The cluster consists of a head node, 12 compute nodes, 1 GPU/Hi-mem node, 1 Rstudio server, and 1 server for running containers:
+The cluster consists of a head node, 12 compute nodes, 1 GPU/Hi-mem node, 2 Rstudio servers, and 1 server for running containers:

 +----+--------------+------+-------------------------+---------------------+-----------------+
 |    | Node         | RAM  | CPUs                    | GPUs                | Name            |